alvarolop/datagrid-client/client-spring-queries/README.md

 cacheString.put("Atleti", (new Team("Atleti", "This is the third team", new String[]{"Griezmann", "Morata", "Costa"})).toJsonString());
 ```

 Using this configuration, you can perform actions using Team objects or JSON strings interchangeably.
-This way, you can use the cache normally using Team objects, but you can access the cache using a Java Hot Rod client that does not have the Team class using JSON strings.
+You can use the cache normally using Team objects, but you can access the cache using another Java Hot Rod client that does not have the Team class using JSON strings.

 ## 9. Evicting entries using queries